senthilv83/eb1a-ai-it-professional-self-petition/README.md

 **Reality:** Industry experts reviewing technical work fully qualify

 ### 🏛️ 5) Distinguished Memberships
-**What worked:** IEEE Senior Member and achievement-based associations.
+**What worked:** IEEE Senior Member status supported by active, achievement-based contributions — including IEEE paper publications, invited speaker roles, peer reviewing, technical judging, and mentoring IEEE students and researchers.
 **Myth:** Paid memberships don’t count
-**Reality:** If selection requires achievement, they are valid
+**Reality:** When membership or elevation is based on professional achievements and sustained contributions to the field, it strongly supports EB1A eligibility

 ### 🚀 6) Leading or Critical Roles
 **What worked:** Architecting AI platforms, leading innovation teams, and mission-critical systems.